ks-vandana/ks-vandana/README.md

 ## 🚀 About Me

-I'm a VLSI enthusiast and problem solver.
+I'm a VLSI enthusiast.

 👀 I’m interested in Digital VLSI design, verification, RISC-V and EDA

-- 🌱 I’m currently learning coding for RISC-V processor, verification of digital systems and I am exploring many tools that help in automation of systems
+🌱 I’m currently learning coding for RISC-V processor, verification of digital systems and I am exploring many tools that help in automation of systems

 💞️ I’m looking to collaborate on RISC-V projects and verification